daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 To get started with Alda, you will need two things:

-- The Clojure build tool <a href="http://boot-clj.com">Boot</a>.
-If you are running Mac OS X and you have <a href="http://brew.sh">Homebrew</a> installed, you can install Boot by running `brew install boot-clj`.
+- The Clojure build tool [Boot](http://boot-clj.com).
+If you are running Mac OS X and you have [Homebrew](http://brew.sh) installed, you can install Boot by running `brew install boot-clj`.
+Otherwise, [see here](https://github.com/boot-clj/boot#install) for more details about installing Boot.

+Once you've completed the steps above, you'll be able to run `alda` from any working directory.
+Running the command `alda` by itself will display the help text.

+## alda.lisp

 - The [`alda` executable file](https://raw.githubusercontent.com/alda-lang/alda/master/bin/alda), which you can install by copying and pasting the following command into your terminal: